Luthaf/rascaline/CONTRIBUTING.rst

 Getting the code
 ----------------

-The first step when developing rascaline is to `create a fork`_ of the main repository on github, and then clone it locally:
+The first step when developing featomic is to `create a fork`_ of the main repository on github, and then clone it locally:

 .. code-block:: bash

     git clone <insert/your/fork/url/here>
-    cd rascaline
+    cd featomic

     # setup the local repository so that the main branch tracks changes in
     # the original repository
-    git remote add upstream https://github.com/Luthaf/rascaline/
+    git remote add upstream https://github.com/Luthaf/featomic/
     git fetch upstream
     git branch main --set-upstream-to=upstream/main